 Financing: General Fund Time Frame: Update ADU materials annually, or as needed to reflect changes in State law, and identify and implement incentives for construction by December 2024.

-Implementation Responsibility: Community Development Department (Planning Division) Quantified Objective: Encourage construction of two ADUs for lower-income households, one for moderate-income households, and one for above moderate-income households, particularly in predominantly single-family neighborhoods with higher median incomes, such as the Northside neighborhood north of Hillcrest Street, to reduce concentrations of lower-income households (e.g., Neighborhoods East of South Thompson Avenue and west of McCall Road) to improve housing mobility opportunities and reduce displacement risk.
+Implementation Responsibility: Community Development Department (Planning Division) Quantified Objective: Encourage construction of six ADUs for lower-income households, three for moderate-income households, and three for above moderate-income households, with at least three lower-income ADUs in predominantly single- family neighborhoods with higher median incomes, such as the Northside neighborhood north of Hillcrest Street, to reduce concentrations of lower- income households (e.g., Neighborhoods East of South Thompson Avenue and west of McCall Road) to improve housing mobility opportunities and reduce displacement risk.
 Relevant Policies: Policy 1.3, Policy 2.1, Policy 2.6